celo-org/celo-monorepo/packages/docs/GLOSSARY.md

 An interaction that takes place solely through a transaction being executed on the blockchain and updating the state of the ledger.

-## Proof of Stake
+## Proof-of-Stake

 The system that determines the participants in a Byzantine Fault Tolerant consensus mechanism.
-[Celo's Proof of Stake mechanism](../celo-codebase/protocol/proof-of-stake/README.md) permits accounts to convert units of Celo Gold into Locked Gold then vote for Validator Groups, such that an election held at the end of every epoch selects a new set of validators for the following epoch.
+[Celo's proof-of-stake mechanism](../celo-codebase/protocol/proof-of-stake/README.md) permits accounts to convert units of Celo Gold into Locked Gold then vote for Validator Groups, such that an election held at the end of every epoch selects a new set of validators for the following epoch.

 ## RC1